Igordalessandro/Dalessandro-MGAIBUN-Modular-or-Genetic-Artificial-Intelligence-base-for-Unity/README.md

 In a Nutshell: 3-clause: "require your permission before mentioning your name for any work built on top of your software"

 This project is a base for building a 3D AI game.
 I made it for teaching intermediate unity 3d for some friends, Feel free to use this project to learn as well.
+The [Wiki](https://github.com/Igordalessandro/Dalessandro-MGAIBUN-Modular-or-Genetic-Artificial-Intelligence-base-for-Unity/wiki) provides full documentation to the project, i would recommend taking a look at it before getting started.

 # **Description**